sbreitbart/urban_genetic_divergence/Figures_Tables/README.md

 This folder contains the table of discrepancies between the multi-year and one-year ANOVA, as well as the csv file with the original information.

+### correlations

+This folder contains figures and tables of correlations among phenotypic traits.

 ### data_tr_fams

 This folder contains tables with the data distributions and families used in models.